-Principle 3: There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
-No one individual should represent a considerable concentration of power.
+Principle 3: There is a clear division of responsibilities between the leadership of the Board and Management, and no one individual has unfettered powers of decision-making.

 Mr. Ang Yu Seng, the Executive Chairman and CEO, is also the controlling shareholder of the Company, takes an active role in the Management of the Group.